jschmudd14/pyIPATool-WebUI/README.md

 # IPATool WebUI Python

-A modern web interface for IPATool, built with Flask and Python.
-This application provides a user-friendly way to interact with the Apple App Store, allowing you to search for apps, purchase licenses, and download IPA files.
+A modern web interface for a Python server with similar feature to IPATool, built with Flask and Python.
+This application provides a user-friendly way to interact with the Apple App Store, allowing you to search for apps, purchase licenses, and download IPA files (including old and tvOS versions)!

 ## Features